Chart Color Schemes

 Dickson was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Dickson's population showed high diversity, with 31.1% born overseas and 26.4% speaking a language other than English at home.
-Christianity was the predominant religion, at 25.3%.
-Judaism, at 0.7%, was slightly higher compared to the Australian Capital Territory average of 0.5%.
+Dickson's population was found to be more culturally diverse than most local markets, with 31.1% born overseas and 26.4% speaking a language other than English at home.
+Christianity was the predominant religion in Dickson, comprising 25.3% of its population.
+However, Judaism was overrepresented, making up 0.7% compared to 0.5% across the Australian Capital Territory.

 Frequently Asked Questions - Diversity